These Creamy Spinach and Feta Phyllo Cups are one of my favorite phyllo cup appetizers! They are “no bake” and can be ready in under 15 minutes!

 **If you haven’t tried these yet, you need to!
 My Easy Strawberry Cream Cheese Phyllo Cups are one of my most popular recipes to date!

-You can again, purchase the pre-made shells like I used for this recipe OR you can make your own like I did for this strawberry dessert!
+You can again, purchase the pre-made shells like I used for this recipe OR you can make your own like I did for the strawberry dessert I linked above.

 Okay so you have TWO phyllo cup options here…